yanapol/yanapol/README.md

 ## QA Analyst, passionate about testing

 ## My CV
 I'm a QA analyst, and I find great satisfaction in ensuring the quality and reliability of software through rigorous testing and problem-solving.
 I am passionate about testing and have a strong desire to continuously improve and optimize the testing process.
 I believe in the value of thorough testing to deliver high-quality products to end-users.
-If you would like to learn more about my qualifications and experience, please feel free to [check out my CV](https://drive.google.com/file/d/1THNgMEx0kkE1DLXkjoIJ18ygUxSBC_N3/view?usp=drive_link)
+Here you can learn more about me

 ## Languages and Tools